DorisWarren/the-nomad/README.md

 ## Target Users

-* _NOT JUST A COMMUNITY BUT A PLATFORM FOR GROWTH_
+* _NOT JUST A COMMUNITY BUT A PLATFORM FOR GROWTH!_

 * _A potential beehive that is not restricted to a specific group.
 Open a nature of all collectives, where everyone is willing to learn and grow together._